Earthquakes on May 5, 2026

 107.4 km2--✓ ReviewedUSGS →

-May 5, 2026 brought a magnitude 4.2 earthquake 8 km N of Funehikimachi-funehiki, Japan, logged at 19:35 UTC.
+On May 5, 2026, worldwide seismic activity registered a magnitude 4.2 earthquake 8 km N of Funehikimachi-funehiki, Japan at 19:35 UTC.
 A small number of nearby observers (2) submitted felt reports to the USGS.
-At a depth of 107.4 km, the event was intermediate depth.
+This was a intermediate depth earthquake, focused at 107.4 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 37.526°, 140.584°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 37.526°N, 140.584°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05